2026 How to Backup iPhone to iTunes on Computer

 On Mac: ~/Library/Application Support/MobileSync/Backup/

-⚠️ Important: Be careful when accessing these folders.
+Be careful when accessing these folders.
 Deleting or moving files can corrupt your backup and make it unusable during a restore.

-Part 4.
 How to Restore from Encrypted iTunes Backup with/without Password

-Step 1.
+• Step 1.
 Use a USB cable to connect your iPhone to your computer.

-Step 2.
+• Step 2.
 On Finder or iTunes, click on the device icon when it appears.

-Step 3.
+• Step 3.
 Click Restore Backup and you'll see a list of your previous backup files.

-Step 4.
+• Step 4.
 Choose the backup you want to restore, enter the encryption password if you've set one, and your iPhone will begin restoring the data.

 restore iphone from itunes backup

-If you unfortunately forgot iTunes backup password, Apple officially doesn't provide a channel to change or find out your iTunes backup password.
+If you forgot the iTunes backup password, Apple officially doesn't provide a channel to change or find out your iTunes backup password.
 You can reset all settings on your iPhone to create a new backup - but this would erase access to your previous encrypted backups.

 The good news is that, some professional tools like TunesKit iPhone Unlocker now supports removing encryption on iTunes iPhone backup without lossing data.
 This way, you can restore your encrypted backup of iPhone on iTunes without the original password.
+You can download TunesKit iPhone Unlocker for free on your computer by clicking the below buttons.

 Try It Free Try It Free